Particular/NServiceBus.Persistence.Sql/readme.md

 # NServiceBus.SqlPersistence

-NServiceBus.SqlPersistence provides support for NServiceBus to persist to an Sql Database.
+NServiceBus.SqlPersistence provides support for NServiceBus to persist in a Sql Database.

 It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.